SamPutnam/Index-2024/README.md

 # Index - 2018

+AI Bio:

+Sam worked at the Dartmouth Center for Imaging Medicine, the National Renewable Energy Laboratory, and the Lab for Cognition and Control in Complex Systems.

+Sam is a contributor to the TensorFlow machine learning project and a member of the Machine Learning Society.

+Performance Marketing Bio:

+Why is a 26-year-old electrical engineer who taught machine learning at MIT at an 'affiliate conf'?

+Because it’s not 2005 anymore.

+FB Q3 spend: $100k - $300k.

+Daily spend on one account: 1,000 to 3,000.

+In solar, [redacted], [redacted] and [redacted] lead gen.

+If you are self-employed, please schedule a time to share and leverage sound results at ASW: engineeringsoftware.com/schedule

+Sam Putnam

 This is an index of past and current open source projects, ordered by last substantive commit.
-All items were updated to dead as of November 2017 - Focus is now on helping people start & grow hyper profitable IT/Software Consulting Firms.
+All items were updated to dead as of November 2017 - Focus is now on [...]

 **alive**: in development
 **finished**: project goals met, implies usability & death